project-trillek-archive/trillek.org/README.md

 Now you can work within the `source` directory without worrying about rebuilding.
 The site will be rebuilt automatically and hosted at http://localhost:4000/ for you.

+## Deploying

+You can execute `make deploy` to send the site to the server.
+This command will simply execute the local `build.sh` file that you have to create.
+This allows you to select how and where you deploy to.

 [trillek.org]: http://trillek.org/
 [marciiF]: http://www.reddit.com/user/marciiF
 [Jekyll]: http://jekyllrb.com/